cthomason/react-tech-challenge/README.md

 The project was also designed on the assumption that it would be talking to a REST API accessed through an http client.
 A mock http implementation has been included to give the idea of what it would look like with an actual REST backend to use.

+The table filters and product ID tracking are expecting exact matches only.
+There is no input validation performed on any field so some exceptions may be thrown in the console if non-number values are provided for the ID, latitude, longitude, or elevation when creating or updating a location's data.
+Robust input validation and better table filtering are features that would be implemented in production but I did not have time to add them for this project.